CS340-19/news/README.md

 # Class 7 (Jan 27)
   * Teams are writting project proposal
+  * Create a repo under CS340-19 for your proposal
+  * Create a team under

 # Class 6 (Jan 25)
   * Finalize class project assignments